bndnio/concurrency-mini-problems/README.md

 }
 ```

-Before searching, we just `Lock` `searchSwitch`, meaning
+Before searching, we `Lock` `searchSwitch`, meaning
 that if it's the first routine of it's type,
 it will take a lock on the parameter there (`noSearcher`).
 As long as it locks `noSearcher`, nothing which needs to
 bar searchers from operating can run.
-Then it finds the value.
+It then finds the value.
 Once found, it calls `Unlock` on `searchSearch`,
 which would unlock the mutex if it is the last routine there.
 And lastly, it returns the found value.

 Next for `insert`, we have:

 ```golang
 func insert(value int) {
 	defer wg.Done()